microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 ## Create the application on Azure Spring Cloud

 As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `gateway` application in your Azure Spring Cloud cluster.
-As this application is a gateway, we had the `--is-public true` flag so it is exposed publicly.
+As this application is a gateway, we add the `--is-public true` flag so it is exposed publicly.

 ```
 az spring-cloud app create -n gateway --is-public true